 The ISFJ person tends to create their own picture of what the world looks like and do not like others intruding in this space.
 Their opinion is that any external influence in this regard is likely to hurt them and so they shut themselves in.
 If this goes to an extreme level, they will find that the only people around them will be the friends and family who know not to disturb this balance.

 Making the most of ISFJ qualities

-Some ISFJs faced the challenge of having a negative view towards life or having unrealistic ideas.
-This is due to a lack of the extraverted feeling and an excessive dependency to the introverted area.
+Some ISFJs faced the challenge of having a negative view of life or having unrealistic ideas.
+This is due to a lack of extraverted feeling and excessive dependency on the introverted area.
 If someone is too busy, an ISFJ tends to think that the other person may not be interested in them.
 This needs to be reined in and changed.

 The best way an ISFJ can make the most of his strengths is by working to create an environment that is beneficial for both themselves and others around them.
 Since they seek to get harmony and balance, they can bring out this feeling and show its benefits to others as well.

 A defender can also control his weaknesses by realizing that things, in life, tend to go in ways you do not like.
 Conflict isn’t always a bad thing when it helps in growing your personality and understanding someone better.
 These pointers may benefit some ISFJs and even others in knowing what ISFJ people really feel.